perfanalytics/pose2sim/README.md

 </br>

 # Utilities
 A list of standalone tools (see [Utilities](https://github.com/perfanalytics/pose2sim/tree/main/Pose2Sim/Utilities)), which can be either run as scripts, or imported as functions.
-Check usage in the docstrings of each Python file.
-The figure below shows how some of these toolscan be used to further extend Pose2Sim usage.
+Check usage in the docstring of each Python file.
+The figure below shows how some of these tools can be used to further extend Pose2Sim usage.

 <details>
-  <summary><b>Converting calibration files</b> (CLICK TO SHOW)</summary>
+  <summary><b>Converting pose files</b> (CLICK TO SHOW)</summary>
     <pre>

 [Blazepose_runsave.py](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Utilities/Blazepose_runsave.py)